 To create a finished look and boost the seat height a few inches, add a toe-kick underneath the entire structure using 1x4 boards stained to match the cabinets.
 Attach the cabinets to the wall beneath the window so the bench rests on the toe-kick but is also supported by the wall.
 If you prefer, create a freestanding bench.
 First, ensure you have a sturdy base.
 Either use the cabinets themselves or build a sturdy foundation using appropriate lumber and construction methods; if stained to match, the foundation can also act as a toe-kick.

+Top the cabinets with a wide piece of wood to join the two cabinets and make a wider seat.
 Cover the top of the seat with a cushion upholstered in a fabric that coordinates with your space.
 Place baskets or storage containers in the open compartments to add stylish storage.

 Be the first to comment!